Human-Connection/Human-Connection/deployment/digital-ocean/README.md

 We still want to take backups of our images in case something happens to the images in the cloud.
 See these [instructions](https://www.digitalocean.com/docs/spaces/resources/s3cmd-usage/) about getting set up with `s3cmd` to take a copy of all images in a `Spaces` namespace, ie `human-connection-uploads`.

-After configuring `s3cmd` with your credentials, etc. I was able to make a backup with this command.
+After configuring `s3cmd` with your credentials, etc. you should be able to make a backup with this command.

 ```sh
 s3cmg get --recursive s3://human-connection-uploads --skip-existing